boazbk/tcs/lec_04_code_and_data.md

 * **Humans.** Another computing system that has been proposed as a counterexample to the PECTT is a 3 pound computer of  about 0.1m radius, namely the human brain.
 Humans can walk around, talk, feel, and do others things that are not commonly  done by NAND-CIRC programs, but can they compute partial functions that NAND-CIRC programs cannot?
 There are certainly computational tasks that _at the moment_  humans do better than computers (e.g., play some [video games](http://www.theverge.com/2016/11/4/13518210/deepmind-starcraft-ai-google-blizzard), at the moment), but based on our current understanding of the brain, humans (or other animals) have no _inherent_ computational advantage over computers.
 The brain has about $10^{11}$ neurons, each operating in a speed of about $1000$ operations per seconds.
-Hence a rough first approximation is that a NAND-CIRC program of about $10^{14}$ lines could simulate one second of a brain's activity.^[This is a very rough approximation that could be wrong to a few orders of magnitude in either direction.
+Hence a rough first approximation is that a Boolean circuit of about $10^{14}$ gates  could simulate one second of a brain's activity.^[This is a very rough approximation that could be wrong to a few orders of magnitude in either direction.
 For one, there are other structures in the brain apart from neurons that one might need to simulate, hence requiring higher overhead.
-On ther other hand, it is by no mean clear that we need to fully clone the brain in order to achieve the same computational tasks that it does.]
+On the other hand, it is by no mean clear that we need to fully clone the brain in order to achieve the same computational tasks that it does.]
-Note that the fact that such a NAND-CIRC program (likely) exists does not mean it is easy to _find_ it.
+Note that the fact that such a circuit (likely) exists does not mean it is easy to _find_ it.
-After all, constructing this program took evolution billions of years.
+After all, constructing this circuit took evolution billions of years.
 Much of the recent efforts in artificial intelligence research is focused on finding programs that replicate some of the brain's capabilities and they take massive computational effort to discover, these programs often turn out to be much smaller than the pessimistic estimates above.
 For example, at the time of this writing, Google's [neural network for machine translation](https://arxiv.org/pdf/1609.08144.pdf) has about $10^4$ nodes (and can be simulated by a NAND-CIRC program of comparable size).
 Philosophers, priests and many others have since time immemorial argued that there is something about humans that cannot be captured by  mechanical devices such as computers; whether or not that is the case, the evidence is thin that humans can perform computational tasks that are inherently impossible to achieve by computers of similar complexity.^[There are some well known scientists that have [advocated](http://www.telegraph.co.uk/science/2017/03/14/can-solve-chess-problem-holds-key-human-consciousness/) that humans have inherent computational advantages over computers.
 See also [this](https://arxiv.org/abs/1508.05929).]